The Hidden World of Electrostatic Ecology

 Sam England wears his love of nature on his sleeve.
 He has half a dozen animal tattoos, including a treehopper decorated with the planets of our solar system — an homage to his background in physics.
 The marriage of these worlds drives his curiosity: How does physics mold animal behavior?
 He pivoted to sensory ecology for graduate school and joined Robert’s lab at the University of Bristol to chase the hypothesis that insects actively use static to affect their environments.

 Because the electrostatic world is invisible to human researchers, its forces are hard to study, even before you add unpredictable creatures to the mix.
-“Doing research in biology is so much harder than physics because you have to rely on live animals to do something,” England said.
+“Doing research in biology can be so much harder than physics because you have to rely on live animals to do something,” England said.
 He wanted to test whether Lepidoptera, the order of flying insects that includes butterflies and moths, build up enough static during flight to collect pollen from the flowers they visit for nectar, as bees do.
 But first he had to rig up a way to measure the insects’ static charge.

 A “walk” is England’s best analogy for his method of tricking the insects into staying airborne for 30 seconds.
 “I had to tie little lassos around their waists,” he said.
 He leashed each flier with fishing line and coaxed them through a metal loop fixed to measure their charge.